flutter/codelabs/firebase-get-to-know-flutter/steps/index.lab.md

 <img src="img/4395e4e67c08043a.png" alt="4395e4e67c08043a.png"  width="624.00" />

 4. Click through the project creation options.
-If prompted, accept the Firebase terms, but skip setup of Google Analytics because you won't be use it for this app.
+If prompted, accept the Firebase terms, but skip setup of Google Analytics because you won't be using it for this app.

 <img src="img/b7138cde5f2c7b61.png" alt="b7138cde5f2c7b61.png"  width="624.00" />